VMSAnupKasat/test-project-repo/docs/approach/index.md

 ## Teams Following Evergreen Delivery

-To ensure ACAI teams have as easy as possible way of adoption of the principles and approaches defined in this section overall evergreen delivery IP approach relies on implementation [guidance](../guidance/index.md) that is enhanced based on core team priorities, but even more so - based on those implementing approach and providing back feedback and contributions for new tools, lenses and best practices.
+To ensure ACAI teams have as easy as possible way of adoption of the principles and approaches defined in this section overall evergreen delivery IP approach relies on implementation [guidance](../guidance/index.md) that is enhanced based on core team priorities, but even more so - based on those implementing approach and providing back feedback and contributions for new tools, lenses and best practices and team.